-HIPAA Law and Employers: What is Required?
+HIPAA Law and Employers: Understanding Your Responsibilities

 Health care is one of the most highly regulated industries when it comes to the protection of private information.
 Patients and employees have come to expect that medical practitioners and other healthcare companies have adequate measures in place to protect their personal data.
-Employers may also be subject to privacy regulations that fall under the Health Insurance Portability and Accountability Act (HIPAA) if they are considered a covered entity or business associate, or through the administration of a group health plan.
-Employers need to understand any applicable HIPAA rules — particularly during public health emergencies such as the COVID-19 (coronavirus) pandemic — and put the correct tools and protocols in place to protect their employees' health information.
+Employers may also be subject to privacy regulations that fall under HIPAA if they are considered a covered entity or business associate, or through the administration of a group health plan.
+Employers need to understand any applicable HIPAA rules — particularly during public health emergencies such as the COVID-19 pandemic — and put the correct tools and protocols in place to protect their employees' health information.

 - Prevent an employer from asking for a doctor's note for an absence, although this practice may create other exposures for employers.

 - Affect your ability to request information needed to administer benefits programs, such as healthcare coverage, workers' compensation claims, or sick leave, although employers should consider other risk factors around these types of requests.

 - Cover all employee benefit information.
 For example, employee life insurance, disability and workers' compensation, and wellness programs are generally not covered under this legislation.